GrantExec, a Euna Solutions® company

 Combatting Transnational Organized Crime in Bosnia and Herzegovina through Enhanced Forensic Accounting

-This funding opportunity provides resources to U.S. and foreign nonprofit organizations and educational institutions to develop forensic accounting training in Bosnia and Herzegovina, aimed at improving the investigation and prosecution of transnational organized crime.
+This funding opportunity provides financial support to nonprofit organizations and educational institutions to enhance forensic accounting training in Bosnia and Herzegovina, aimed at strengthening the country's ability to combat transnational organized crime.

 Award Range